EmilioGiordano/Autoclicker/README.md

 ## ⚠️ Notes
 - Be careful using this in games or apps that don't allow automation.
 - You can change the key **`C`** for whatever you want to use.
 Just go to the source code and change `activation_key` variable value.

-## 📄 License
-This project is free to use and share.